haslersn/multipars/README.md

 ## Setup

-Compiling Multipars requires the nightly Rust compiler.
+Compiling Multipars requires a 64-bit operating system and the nightly Rust compiler.
 Most recently, we tested it using `nightly-2023-11-20`.
+If you have rustup installed, you can enable that nightly version by running `rustup default nightly-2023-11-20`.

 ### Ubuntu 22.04